ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: screen}

-2. Bind your service instance to your {{site.data.keyword.codeengineshort}} application or job and generate new service credentials.
+2. Bind your service instance to your {{site.data.keyword.codeengineshort}} application or job and generate a new service credential with the default service role, Manager.
 The following example `application bind` command binds the `my-object-storage` service instance with the app called `my-application`.
-New service credentials are generated for this binding action.
+A new service credential with the Manager role is generated for this binding action.

    ```
    ibmcloud ce application bind --name my-application --service-instance my-object-storage